Never miss an important update |

 Stable isotopes - 4

-Moreover, when the iron puts openly in the air, a deep layer of iron oxide is layered on the main iron.
+Moreover, a deep layer of iron oxide is layered on the main iron when the iron is openly in the air.
 Iron oxide is nominally called iron rust.
 Iron rust is formed by the reaction between air (mainly oxygen) and iron.

-There are not an infinite number of them (and in fact, they're almost is, as well shall see!) is an example of the law of definite proportion, an idea so central to chemistry it is almost taken for granted today.
+There are not an infinite number of them (and in fact, they almost are, as well, we shall see!).
+This is an example of the law of definite proportion, an idea so central to chemistry that it is almost taken for granted today.

-If Iron(Fe) and Oxygen(O2) contact together with high temperature, a reddish layer is layered on the main iron called Iron oxide, symbolizes as Fe2O3, named hematite.
+If Iron(Fe) and Oxygen(O2) come into contact together with high temperatures, a reddish layer is layered on the main iron called Iron oxide, which symbolizes Fe2O3, named hematite.

 4 Fe (s) + 3 O2 (g) → 2Fe2O3 (s)